ni/measurement-plugin-python/README.md

 ### Developing a minimal python measurement

-1. Open a command prompt, and change the working directory to the directory of `template.py`.
+1. Open a command prompt, and change the working directory to `ni_measurement_generator`

     ``` cmd
     cd <path_of_template.py>